 The Protected Dual of Unprotected DMG Action frame is defined to allow robust STA-STA communications of the same information that is conveyed in Unprotected DMG Action frames that are not robust (see 9.6.21.1 Unprotected DMG Action field)).
 The defined Protected Dual of Unprotected DMG Action frames are listed in Table xy2 (Action field values for Protected Dual of Unprotected DMG Action frames).

-The Protected Dual of Unprotected DMG Action frames have the same format as the corresponding Unprotected DMG Action frames.
+The Protected Dual of Unprotected DMG Action frames have the same format as the corresponding Unprotected DMG Action and Radio Measurement action frames.

 TGay editor modify the table as fololows